On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo

 The event (announced as S190930s) was detected by both LIGO L1 and H1 on September 30, 2019 at 13:35:41 UTC with an initial false alarm rate of 1/10.52 years (GCN Circular 25871).
 The \texttt{BAYESTAR} pipeline \citep{singer16} assigned 50\% probability of the sky localization spanning $706\, \rm{deg^2}$, mass gap probability >95\% and distance 752$\pm$224 Mpc.
-We located 4 strong lensing clusters from our list within the 90\% skymap, among which MACS\,J2135.2$-$0102 (redshift z = 0.33).
-This clusters lays on the contour enclosing p = 0.177 of the localization probability density, corresponding to a region subtending 196.92 $\rm{deg}^2$, and has an Einstein radius $\theta_E$= 38 arcsec, the largest among the four clusters.
+We located 4 strong lensing clusters from our list within the 90\% skymap, including MACS\,J2135.2$-$0102 (redshift z = 0.33).
+This cluster lays on the contour enclosing p = 0.177 of the localization probability density and is the closest cluster to the peak of the skymap, corresponding to a region subtending 196.92 $\rm{deg}^2$, and has an Einstein radius $\theta_E$= 38 arcsec, the largest among the four clusters.
 Subsequently, the 50\% skymap and distance were updated to $536 \, \rm{deg^2}$ and 709$\pm$191 Mpc by the \texttt{LALINFERENCE} pipeline \citep{veitch15}, in which only two strong lensing clusters were contained.
 MACS\,J2135.2$-$0102 lays on the contour enclosing p=0.825 per cent corresponding to a region subtending Area=1556.31 $\rm{deg}^{2}$.
 This map was released prior to our observations, in which we have triggered Gemini-North observations totalling 1-hour in the $z'$-band (program ID:GN-2019B-Q-205).
 The GW event has been subsequently confirmed by several offline pipelines and included in the LIGO/Virgo source catalogue \citep{gwtc2}.
-The final skymap (50\% covering $569\, \rm{deg^2}$, distance 780$\pm$370 Mpc, source masses $m_1= 12.3 \rm M_{\odot}$ $m_2 = 7.8 \rm M_{\odot}$) includes MACS\,J2135.2$-$0102 on the contour enclosing p=0.680 per cent corresponding to a region subtending Area=924 $\rm{deg}^{2}$.
+The final skymap (50\% covering $569\, \rm{deg^2}$, distance 770$\pm$320 Mpc, source masses $m_1= 14.2 \rm M_{\odot}$ $m_2 = 6.9 \rm M_{\odot}$) includes MACS\,J2135.2$-$0102 on the contour enclosing p=0.680 per cent corresponding to a region subtending Area=924 $\rm{deg}^{2}$.
 The false alarm rate has been updated to of $\approx$ 1/30 years.
-Interestingly, the cluster RX\,J2129.6$+$0005 was also consistently selected by our search scheme across the refinement process of the sky localisation maps (see following section).
+Interestingly, the only other cluster consistently selected by our search scheme was RX\,J2129.6$+$0005, across the refinement process of the sky localisation maps (see following section).